Chapter 6.42

 6.42.130 Appeal.

-Any occupant or owner of any residential property or premises in the City who has been billed for solid waste collection services and who desires to contest the extent, degree or reasonableness of the charges may dispute the billing as provided for in Section 14.04.100.
+Any occupant or owner of any residential property or premises in the City who has been billed for solid waste collection services and who desires to contest the extent, degree or reasonableness of the charges may dispute the billing directly with the franchise hauler.
 (Ord.
-1049 Sec.
-1, 2019; Ord.
-1045 Sec.
-1, 2019)
+1118 Sec.
+1, 2024)

 6.42.140 Charges—Exemption—Self-haul permit.

-Notwithstanding anything to the contrary in this chapter, one may provide his own service for the removal or disposal of garbage and waste matter created from his own residence upon making application for and receiving the necessary permit from the Public Works Director.
-The Public Works Director shall issue a permit upon determining that the residential property is at least one acre in size, and that the applicant is able to dispose of the refuse by transporting the refuse to a County-approved sanitary fill in a safe and sanitary manner in accordance with the provisions of a self-haul permit.
-Such permit shall expire one year after the date of its issuance, and may be renewed by the permittee for periods of one year each upon written application to the Public Works Director made prior to the expiration of the initial permit or any prior renewal thereof.
-A denial of an application for a permit or renewal thereof may be appealed to the City Council by the applicant by filing with the City Clerk a notice of appeal within 10 days after receipt of the Public Works Director’s written notice of denial.
+Notwithstanding anything to the contrary in this chapter, one may provide his own service for the removal or disposal of garbage and waste matter created from his own residence upon making application for and receiving the necessary permit from the Director of Public Works.
+Note—self-haul permit for manure is addressed separately in Section 6.42.210.
+The Director of Public Works shall issue a permit upon determining that the applicant is able to dispose of the refuse by transporting the refuse to a County-approved sanitary fill in a safe and sanitary manner in accordance with the provisions of a self-haul permit.
+Such permit shall expire one year after the date of its issuance, and may be renewed by the permittee for periods of one year each upon written application to the Director of Public Works made prior to the expiration of the initial permit or any prior renewal thereof.
+A denial of an application for a permit or renewal thereof may be appealed to the City Council by the applicant by filing with the City Clerk a notice of appeal within 10 days after receipt of the Director of Public Works’ written notice of denial.
 The decision of the City Council shall be final.
 No permit issued hereunder shall be transferred to any subsequent occupant of the same residence.
-(Ord.
-1049 Sec.
-1, 2019; Ord.
-1045 Sec.
-1, 2019)

 6.42.150 Payment of bills.